AnonymerNiklasistanonym/MoonpieBot/README.md

 All other rules from the previous section still apply, it's just that you don't have to install or build anything.
 You still need to have environment variables or a `.env` file in the same directory etc.

+For Windows there is also an installer with which the program can be easily installed.
+The installation contains an uninstaller and a start menu/desktop shortcut so no terminal usage is necessary.

+### Package manager releases

+On Linux systems with `pamcan` as their package manager (like Arch/Manjaro Linux) there is a way to install the program by using a `PKGBUILD` file.
+For more information check the [installer `README.md`](./installer/README.md).

 ## Migrate to a new version